SMNT-UK/terraform-provider-endpointmonitor/docs/resources/web_journey_common_step.md

 # Example Web Journey Common Step of setting up a common set of checks,
 # actions and suppressions that could be used at the start of each
 # web journey check for a site to remove duplication and make changes
-# across multiple checks easier to accomplish.
+# accross multiple checks easier to accomplish.

 resource "endpointmonitor_web_journey_common_step" "example" {
   name                   = "Initial Page Load"